WordweaverProject/spec/PROTOCOL.md

 ### Information Disclosure

-* An information disclosure occurs when a client has information to share.
+* An Information Disclosure occurs when a client has information to share.
-* A Wordweaver information disclosure is an asynchronous n-shot unidirectional protocol which must be sent on all supported transports shared with the recipient.
+* An Information Disclosure must be sent on all supported transports shared with the recipient.
-* An information disclosure is message type 1.
+* An Information Disclosure is message type 1.
-* Most properties of an information disclosure are optional.
+* Most properties of an Information Disclosure are optional.
 Undefined properties will be assumed to remain the same.

 ### Conversation

-* A conversation is an asynchronous n-shot n-directional protocol which must be sent on a supported transport shared with the recipient(s).
+* A Conversation must be sent on all supported transports shared with the recipient(s).
-* Creating a conversation initiates a digital trust exchange between all parties with the conversation creator as a middleman.
+* Creating a conversation requires all conversation members to trust one another.
+  * Clients may provide shortcuts to automatically initiate trust exchanges between all members.
 * A Conversation is message type 2.

+### Language

+* A Language message must be sent on at least one supported transport shared with the recipient(s).
+* A Language message is a length of human-readable text.
+* A Language message is message type 3.

+### Resend Request

+* A Resend Request must be sent on at least one supported transport shared with the recipient.
+* A Resend Request asks the recipient to send a range of messages again.
+* Messages are identified using the self counter.
+* A Resend Request is message type 4.